 And to find true quiet time, you need to unplug.
 Get off the phone, close the laptop, turn off the television, cut the ties of constant connection with the online world and give your brain some space.

-You Need Space in Your Days
+Space in Your Days

 We schedule the hell out of our days.
 Between work, train timetables, coffee dates, meetings, school pick ups, kids activities, social events, friends, family, visitors, birthdays, sporting events and exercise, there are huge spans of time that stretch ahead of us, booked out weeks in advance.
 How exhausting.